andrewcooke/choochoo/docs/fix-fit.md

 ## Header and Checksums

-Once data have been modified the file header and checksum are updated appropriately.
+Once data have been modified the file header (for `--fix-header`) and checksum (for `--fix-checksum`) are updated appropriately.
 If necessary, new values for `--protocol-version` and `--profile-version` can be specified on the command line.

+(These two operations are done "together" because one affects the other; in practice they are repeated as necessary until consistent.)

 ## Validation